senriya852/Real-Time-Network-Analysis-Pipeline/README.md

    - Use Python code to generate network packets.
    - Run file packet.py
 ![image](https://github.com/senriya852/Real-Time-Network-Analysis-Pipeline/blob/main/image/generated_packets.png)

 Step 2: **Remove GTP Layer**
    - If the GTP layer is present in packets, use the TraceWrangler tool to remove it.
-If not, you can just skip this step.
+If not, you can skip this step.

 Step 3: **Convert packets in pcapng to pcap format**
    - Use the Tshark tool to convert the file from `pcapng` to `pcap`.